 At 100 feet tall, the Roanoke Star earned the distinction of the largest man-made star.
 The iconic steel star has been welcoming visitors since late-1949.

-This hike through the leafy forest at Mill Mountain Park keeps this hike well-shaded all the way until you reach the stunning overlook at the top of the mountain.
+This hike through leafy forest at Mill Mountain Park keeps this hike well-shaded until you reach the stunning overlook at the top of the mountain.

 #10: Tobacco House Ridge Trail (Millboro)

-Many hikers rave about Blue Suck Falls at Douthat State Park, at least on AllTrails.
+Many hikers rave about Blue Suck Falls at Douthat State Park.
 I’ll be honest, I was not impressed, largely because it was barely a trickle on my visit.

 Continue on to reach a dam-created waterfall at Wilson Creek.
 Here you’ll find several large flat rocks to relax on, as well as a fishing pond for children.